zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-debugging-nonprintable-exc.rst

     ...     with open(os.path.join(dir, filename), 'w') as f:
     ...         f.write(body)
     ...     try:
-    ...         # Need to do this on Python 3.3 after creating new modules ...         import importlib; importlib.invalidate_caches()
+    ...         # Need to do this on after creating new modules:
+    ...         import importlib; importlib.invalidate_caches()
     ...     except (ImportError, AttributeError):
     ...         pass